Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: The Continuous Setting Based on the -distance

 We now establish the claim.
 First, assume that $P$ intersects $B_\ell(\bar{x})$.
 We show that $P$ (and hence $\widehat{P}$) also intersects the interior of $B_\ell(\bar{x})$.
 If $P$ has a point on the boundary of the ball, it must also have a point inside, as $P$ is open and any boundary point of the ball has interior points arbitrarily close to it.
 Now assume that $\widehat{P}$ intersects the interior of $B_\ell(\bar{x})$.
 Since $P$ is the interior of $\widehat{P}$, it is non-empty, and $\widehat{P}$ is a full-dimensional polyhedron.
 By Proposition 2.1.8 in \cite{hiriart-urruty_fundamentals_2001}, every point in a full-dimensional polyhedron has interior points arbitrarily close to it.
 Thus, if $\widehat{P}$ intersects the interior of the ball, $P$, as the interior of $\widehat{P}$, must also intersect the interior of the ball. \end{proof}

-By extending the techniques used in the proof of Theorem \ref{theo:l2-cont-counterfactual}, we can conclude that in the continuous setting, a counterfactual explanation can be computed in polynomial time, provided one exists, when $\ell_2$-distances are used.
+By extending the techniques used in the proof of Theorem \ref{theo:l2-cont-counterfactual}, we can conclude that in the continuous setting, a counterfactual explanation can be computed in polynomial time, provided one exists, when $\ell_2$-distances are used. \begin{corollary} Consider the setting $(\mathbb{R},D_2)$ and let $k \geq 1$ be any odd integer.
+There is a polynomial time algorithm that, given sets $S^+,S^- \subseteq \mathbb{R}^n$, vector $\bar x \in \mathbb{R}^n$, and rational $\ell > 0$, it computes a counterfactual explanation for $\bar x$ with respect to $f^k_{S^+,S^-}$ at distance at most $\ell$ in case there exists one. \end{corollary}